wokidoo/wokidoo/README.md

 ⏳ In my freetime I like to work on learn about new tech, frameworks, and languages

-:godmode: I've helped build the _Concordia Game Development_ organization at my university
+:godmode: I help manage the _Concordia Game Development_ organization at my university

 🎮 I'm currently working on several projects with the Godot game engine